Snapdragon Stadium: Concerts

 On June 2-4, 2023, the Re:SET Concert Series was held at Thrive Park, located outside of Snapdragon Stadium.
 The outdoor concert series was headlined by LCD Soundsystem, boygenius, and Steve Lacy.
 On July 13 and 14, 2024, Thrive Park hosted the Holo Holo Music Festival.
 It was headlined by J Boog and Maoli, respectively.
-EDM hometown artists ISOxo and Knock2 headlined ISOKnock, a two-day festival, on December 7 and 8, 2024 at Thrive Park, that featured support from Madeon, RL Grime, Peekaboo, Brutalismus 3000, and more.
+EDM hometown artists ISOxo and Knock2 headlined Niteharts, a two-day festival, on December 7 and 8, 2024 at Thrive Park, that featured support from Skrillex, Madeon, RL Grime, Peekaboo, Brutalismus 3000, and more.